bloominstituteoftechnology/DOM-I/README.md

 ## Task 2: Create selectors to point your data into elements
 * [ ] Create selectors by using any of the DOM element's methods
-* [ ] Note that IDs have been used on all images.
+* [ ] Note that IDs hav  e been used on all images.
 Use the IDs to update src path content

 ## Task 3: Update the HTML with the JSON data
 * [ ] Remember, NO direct updating of the HTML source is allowed.